colinsheppard/time/README.md

   Note that if you do not include a time in your string, the **time extension** will assume you want a DATE.
 If you want a DATETIME that happens to be at midnight, specify the time as zeros: "2000-01-02 00:00".

-* **Time extension recognizes "period types"** - In order to make it easy to specify a time period like 2 "days" or 4 "weeks", the **time extension** will accept strings to specify a period type.
+* **Time extension recognizes "period types"** - In order to make it easy to specify a time period like "2 days" or "4 weeks", the **time extension** will accept strings to specify a period type.
 The following is a table of the period types and strings that **time** recognizes (note: any of these period type strings can be pluralized and are case **in**sensitive):

   | PERIOD TYPE | Valid string specifiers		|
   | ------------|-----------------------------------------|